-- "Scheduled quantity" means the final amount listed in the e-tag that is approved by all balancing authority areas on the transmission path specified on the e-tag. - "Sink balancing authority area" means the balancing authority area that is the final destination of electricity on an e-tag. - "Sink" when used in a reference to electricity importation means imported electricity that is consumed in a given jurisdiction. - "Source balancing authority area" means the balancing authority area that is the origin of the electricity on an e-tag. - "Specified electricity generator" means an electricity generation unit, facility or new additional capacity outside of Ontario that started generation on or after January 1, 2017. - "Specified imported electricity" means electricity imported from a specified electricity generator which: - (a) Is generated, at an output level at least equal to the scheduled quantity, by that generator at the time of the import transaction; - (b) Is transmitted to Ontario; - (c) Can be matched to a specific reported electricity transaction by evidence of the electricity importer's rights to the scheduled quantity of electricity from that generator at the time of the import transaction through: - (1) Full or partial ownership of that generator by the electricity importer; or - (2) Its identification in a power contract between the electricity generator and the electricity importer, and - (3) Documented in an e-tag indicating the balancing authority area in which that generator is located as the source balancing authority area and Ontario as the sinking balancing authority area in accordance with ON.67. and - (d) Has not had any environmental attributes associated with the specified imported electricity used to meet other regulatory requirements or, for the purposes of any voluntary or other market greenhouse gas reduction programs. - "Station service" does not include electrical power produced by a cogeneration unit for the purposes of a production process that is not an electricity power production process. - "Unspecified imported electricity" means imported electricity that is not specified imported electricity.

-"Wheeled electricity" is imported electricity that is identified in the e-tag of a transaction that shows Ontario as an intermediate balancing authority on the transmission path and does not show Ontario as the sink balancing authority area.
+"Scheduled quantity" means the final amount listed in the e-tag that is approved by all balancing authority areas on the transmission path specified on the e-tag.

+"Sink balancing authority area" means the balancing authority area that is the final destination of electricity on an e-tag.

+- "Sink" when used in a reference to electricity importation means imported electricity that is consumed in a given jurisdiction. - "Source balancing authority area" means the balancing authority area that is the origin of the electricity on an e-tag. - "Specified electricity generator" means an electricity generation unit, facility or new additional capacity outside of Ontario that started generation on or after January 1, 2017. - "Specified imported electricity" means electricity imported from a specified electricity generator which: - (a) Is generated, at an output level at least equal to the scheduled quantity, by that generator at the time of the import transaction; - (b) Is transmitted to Ontario; - (c) Can be matched to a specific reported electricity transaction by evidence of the electricity importer's rights to the scheduled quantity of electricity from that generator at the time of the import transaction through: - (1) Full or partial ownership of that generator by the electricity importer; or - (2) Its identification in a power contract between the electricity generator and the electricity importer, and - (3) Documented in an e-tag indicating the balancing authority area in which that generator is located as the source balancing authority area and Ontario as the sinking balancing authority area in accordance with ON.67. and - (d) Has not had any environmental attributes associated with the specified imported electricity used to meet other regulatory requirements or, for the purposes of any voluntary or other market greenhouse gas reduction programs. - "Station service" does not include electrical power produced by a cogeneration unit for the purposes of a production process that is not an electricity power production process. - "Unspecified imported electricity" means imported electricity that is not specified imported electricity. - "Wheeled electricity" is imported electricity that is identified in the e-tag of a transaction that shows Ontario as an intermediate balancing authority on the transmission path and does not show Ontario as the sink balancing authority area.

-- (a) The electricity importer shall set out the following information, calculated for the calendar year using standard quantification methods ON.60- ON.65, in the report prepared for a calendar year in respect of electricity importation: - (1) Total annual amount of greenhouse gas emissions in tonnes of CO2e, calculated using the methods in ON.63 and ON.64. - (2) Annual quantity of specified and unspecified imported electricity used in the calculations contained in ON.63 and ON.64, expressed in MWh. - (3) The following information for each specified electricity generating facility from which the electricity importer imports electricity: - (i) The facility name; - (ii) The facility ID; - (iii) If applicable, the electricity generating unit ID. - (iv) The value of the emission factor (EF1 or EF2) for each generation unit. - (v) Annual scheduled quantity of specified imported electricity used in ON.63, expressed in MWh. - (vi) Annual scheduled quantity of specified imported electricity wheeled through Ontario, expressed in MWh. - (vii) Total annual amount of greenhouse gas emissions in tonnes of CO2e, from the specified electricity generator. - (4) Report the following information for each balancing authority area from which unspecified electricity originated: - (i) The name of the balancing authority area; - (ii) Annual scheduled quantity of unspecified imported electricity used in ON.64, expressed in MWh; and - (iii) Annual scheduled quantity of unspecified imported electricity wheeled through Ontario, expressed in MWh. - (iv) Total annual amount of greenhouse gas emissions in tonnes of CO2e, from unspecified electricity generation by balancing authority area.
+- (a) The electricity importer shall set out the following information, calculated for the calendar year using standard quantification methods ON.60- ON.65, in the report prepared for a calendar year in respect of electricity importation: - (1) Annual quantity of specified and unspecified imported electricity used in the calculations contained in ON.63 and ON.64, expressed in MWh. - (2) The following information for each specified electricity generating facility from which the electricity importer imports electricity: - (i) The facility name; - (ii) The facility ID; - (iii) If applicable, the electricity generating unit ID; - (iv) Annual scheduled quantity of specified imported electricity used in ON.63, expressed in MWh; and - (v) Annual scheduled quantity of specified imported electricity wheeledthrough Ontario, expressed in MWh. - (3) Report the following information for each balancing authority area from which unspecified electricity originated: - (i) The name of the balancing authority area; - (ii) Annual scheduled quantity of unspecified imported electricity used in ON.64, expressed in MWh; and - (iii) Annual scheduled quantity of unspecified imported electricity wheeled through Ontario, expressed in MWh.